Peter Farmer (hammer thrower): Biography

+Farmer twice won the British AAA Championships title at the 1978 AAA Championships and the 1979 AAA Championships.

-In addition, he has held coaching appointments, National Coach of Mexico, Throwing Coach of Norway and at the Australian Institute of Sport.
+After retiring from competition, he held coaching appointments including national coach of Mexico, throwing coach of Norway and at the Australian Institute of Sport.

 Farmer was also a television sports reporter and international commentator (Network 10 and ABC); and executive director of a non-profit sports and recreation community organization.